-Medicare is our country’s health insurance program.
-Although most commonly used by people age 65 or older, some younger people are eligible for Medicare, too.
-Those include people with disabilities, permanent kidney failure and amyotrophic lateral sclerosis (Lou Gehrig’s disease).
+Medicare is a health insurance program for people age 65 or older.
+Some younger people are eligible for Medicare including people with disabilities, permanent kidney failure and amyotrophic lateral sclerosis (Lou Gehrig’s disease or ALS).
 Medicare helps with the cost of health care, but it does not cover all medical expenses or the cost of most long-term care.
-Medicare has four parts: